oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 This specification has been designed around the following client profiles:

 "web application":
-: A web application is a confidential client running on a web server.
+: A web application is a client running on a web server.
 Resource owners access the client via an HTML user interface rendered in a user agent on the device used by the resource owner.
 The client credentials as well as any access tokens issued to the client are stored on the web server and are not exposed to or accessible by the resource owner.

 "browser-based application":
-: A browser-based application is a public client in which the client code is downloaded from a web server and executes within a user agent (e.g., web browser) on the device used by the resource owner.
+: A browser-based application is a client in which the client code is downloaded from a web server and executes within a user agent (e.g., web browser) on the device used by the resource owner.
 Protocol data and credentials are easily accessible (and often visible) to the resource owner.
+If such applications shall use client credentials, it is recommended to utilize the backend for frontend pattern.
 Since such applications reside within the user agent, they can make seamless use of the user agent capabilities when requesting authorization.

 "native application":
-: A native application is a public client installed and executed on the device used by the resource owner.
+: A native application is a client installed and executed on the device used by the resource owner.
 Protocol data and credentials are accessible to the resource owner.
 It is assumed that any client authentication credentials included in the application can be extracted.
-On the other hand, dynamically issued credentials such as access tokens or refresh tokens can receive an acceptable level of protection.
+If such applications shall use client credentials, it is recommended to utilize the backend for frontend pattern.
+Dynamically issued credentials such as access tokens or refresh tokens can receive an acceptable level of protection.
 At a minimum, these credentials are protected from hostile servers with which the